GormBruunAndresen/PyMAA/docs/search_methods/search_methods.md

 **Cons**

-- Result is not a conservative
+- Result is not as conservative as the convex hull